South Portland, Maine: History

 Over the last few decades, South Portland has become the retail capital of Maine.
 The Mill Creek shopping center, built in the 1950s, was the first such "strip mall" built in Maine: a line of stores under one long roof and a covered walkway.
 Mill Creek has changed and grown significantly since, but the original layout still forms the core of the stores.
 The area in Mill Creek known as the Waterfront Market sits at the base of the Casco Bay Bridge and attracts shoppers from Scarborough, Cape Elizabeth and Portland.

 The need for a large mall in Maine emerged in the 1960s, as Portland's downtown district could not accommodate the growing retail market.
 A former pig farm in South Portland was chosen as the site for the project because it was close to I-95 and convenient from Portland.
 Beginning construction of the Maine Mall in the late 1960s marked the start of a major transition in the western part of South Portland: from a rural, agrarian landscape to the large retail center that exists today.

 The oldest neighborhood in South Portland, and its former "retail corridor", is Ferry Village.
 Prior to the Casco Bay Bridge (or the one it replaced, the Million Dollar Bridge), ferries transported people and goods back and forth across the harbor to Portland.
 The landscape and the makeup of residents in Ferry Village were forever changed upon the close of the WWII shipyards.
 The Village has slowly bounced back and is now one of the more popular places in the city to live.

 Ferry Village also has one of the most active and involved neighborhood associations in Southern Maine.
 The Ferry Village Neighborhood Conservation Association (FVNCA) was formed in August 1985 to address the development boom in the 1980s which was quickly altering the character of the waterfront and many Greater Portland neighborhoods.
 FVNCA was instrumental in the formation of the South Portland Land Trust as well as the City-managed Land Bank which provides seed money for the acquisition of available open space.

-After decades of neglect, the westernmost neighborhoods of South Portland, including Redbank and Brick Hill, experienced new growth and revitalization in 2006 with the redevelopment of the former Maine Youth Center site as a mixed-use neighborhood featuring affordable housing, market rate housing, professional offices and outdoor recreational spaces.
+After decades of neglect, the westernmost neighborhoods of South Portland, including Redbank and Brick Hill, experienced new growth and revitalization in 2006 with the redevelopment of land formerly belonging to Long Creek Youth Development Center as a mixed-use neighborhood featuring affordable housing, market rate housing, professional offices and outdoor recreational spaces.
 The redevelopment of the Brick Hill site spurred additional private development nearby in the form of market rate housing, retail and light industry.
 The city's 2017 West End Master Plan aims to further encourage such development in that area of the city.

 South Portland was voted one of the best places to live in Maine in 2018.